lenardatthebreakwater/c-pong/README.md

 git clone https://github.com/lenardatthebreakwater/c-pong.git
 ```

-* From the raylib installation folder search for libraylib.a and raylib.h, then copy and paste both to c-pong's root directory
+* In the raylib installation directory, search for 'libraylib.a' and 'raylib.h.'
+Once found, copy and paste both files into the root directory of c-pong

-* In the same raylib installation folder you will see a w64devkit folder, make sure to add it's bin path to your PATH
+* Within the same raylib installation directory, locate the 'w64devkit' folder.
+Ensure that you include the 'bin' path of this folder in your system's PATH

 * Compiling to an Executable (make sure you are within c-pong first)